Section 2 of the Canadian Charter of Rights and Freedoms: Freedom of association

 Freedom of association is guaranteed under section 2(d).
 This right provides individuals with the right to establish, belong to and maintain to any sort of organization unless that organization is otherwise illegal.
 Generally, this is used in the labour context where employees are given the right to associate with certain unions or another similar group to represent their interests in labour disputes or negotiations.

-It is important to note that this right only protects the right of individuals to form associations and not associations themselves.
+This right only protects the right of individuals to form associations and not associations themselves.
 Consequently, government legislation affecting the powers of established labour associations do not necessarily invoke section 2(d).
 It is only where legislation restricts the associative nature of the activity will section 2 be invoked.
 However, in the landmark Health Services and Support – Facilities Subsector Bargaining Association v British Columbia, the Supreme Court ruled that freedom of association guaranteed by section 2(d) includes a procedural right to collective bargaining.
 The Court ruled in this case that legislation that "substantially interferes" with the process of collective bargaining is a section 2(d) infringement.
 The test for "substantial interference" is twofold: (1) the importance of the matter affected to the process of collective bargaining, and more specifically, the capacity of union members to come together and pursue collective goals in concert; and (2) how the measure impacts on the collective right to good faith negotiation and consultation.
 It is not certain whether the decision in Health Services overturns jurisprudence arising from the so-called "labour trilogy" cases of 1987 which found that section 2(d) did not include a right to collective bargaining.

 The Supreme Court has since found in Ontario (AG) v Fraser, that the right to collective bargaining does not require the government to take an active role in promoting and fostering collective bargaining, but merely to refrain from excessive interference with the collective bargaining process.
 In effect, the right to collective bargaining "guarantees a process, not a result".
 Fraser was affirmed and expanded upon by the Court of Appeal for Ontario in 2012 in Association of Justice Counsel v Canada (AG).